The Goodness Of Fibre

 There are two kinds of dietary fibres:

 - Soluble fibre that can dissolve in water.
 It is responsible for softening the stools and making them easier to pass.

 - Insoluble fibre that can’t be broken down by the human body.
 Hence, it passes through the gut, adds bulk to the waste and pushes it out.

 Both kinds of fibre are essential for a healthy diet.
 Soluble fibre acts as a laxative and can reduce cholesterol levels while Insoluble fibre ensures a clean gut, aids weight loss and prevents digestive problems.

 Diseases that can be prevented by good fibre intake

-Cardiac problems: People who consume adequate fibre have their blood pressure and plasma cholesterol levels under control, which means they have lesser chances of developing cardiovascular diseases, hypertension and stroke.
+Cardiac problems: People who consume fibre-rich foods have their blood pressure and plasma cholesterol levels under control, which means they have lesser chances of developing cardiovascular diseases, hypertension and stroke.

 Diabetes: Since fibre isn’t digested by the body, it doesn’t raise blood glucose levels, making it ideal for adults and children who have diabetes.

 Obesity: Fibre delays the absorption of fats and carbohydrates, thus increasing satiety.
 This helps overweight children lose weight and normal children maintain theirs.